-

 Carolyne Van Lierop/Banjo/Harmony Vocals

-Carolyne Van Lierop - Boone now calls Johnson City, TN her home.
+Carolyne Van Lierop - Boone now calls Erwin, TN her home.
 Originally from Blountstown, Florida she began her love for bluegrass at a young age after watching the Lewis Family show.
 Soon after that show at the annual Florida Sheriff’s Ranch show, Carolyne began learning the 5 string banjo.
 In 2002, Carolyne joined her grandfather’s family band the Sheriff’s Posse and then some years later Carolyne and her cousins formed the band The Rivertown Girls.
 The Rivertown Girls played many festivals in Florida, Georgia, and Alabama and produced 3 albums within the six years they were together.
 Following the Rivertown Girls, Carolyne played with Big Bend and Big River Bluegrass band.
 Carolyne is also a founding member of Amanda's Band joining up with Amanda in late 2013.

 Josh Faul/Upright Bass/Harmony Vocals